CobiontID/Kudoa_genomes/README.md

 ## Genomic data

+Some of the data are still making their way into public repositories.
+In the meantime, the assemblies are available [here](./genome_assemblies/).

 ### Public release

 | Species | ToLID | Biosample | Primary assembly| Alternate haplotype | Mitochondrion | Assembly method |